YBMadhu/chef-apache_tomcat/README.md

 #### Poise-Service
 This cookbook depends on [poise-service](https://supermarket.chef.io/cookbooks/poise-service) to create and manage Tomcat service(s).
-On RHEl-based platforms < 7.0 (and Amazon Linux), this cookbook defaults to the `:sysvinit` provider and includes a suitable init template instead of using the poise-service default.
+On RHEL platforms < 7.0 (and Amazon Linux), this cookbook defaults to the `:sysvinit` provider and includes a suitable init template instead of using the poise-service default.
 The poise-service cookbook allows a considerable amount of flexibility for setting/overriding service behavior,